MeiKatz/pdfjs-docs/README.md

 # Documentation for Mozilla's PDF.js library
 ## Operations
+### Preliminary mark
+The list of operations contains all operations as defined in the PDF Specification that are used in PDF.js, aside with the operations that are only defined by PDF.js.
+The first group of operations show the operator, operands and describtion as defined in the PDF Specification.
+In the second group I tried to describe the operations as good as possible.

 ### 1: dependency
 * `dependencies`: *`array`* - list of dependency object ids